LukeAims/First-Class-Gadgets/README.md

 CSS

 ### **Product_details.html** <br>
-**In this html document I have demonstrated everything from index.html, with the addition of tables and meta name viewport.
-I used The thead, th, tr, td, tbody and caption elements.**
+**This html page demonstrates everything from index.html, with the addition of tables and meta name viewport.
+I also used The thead, th, tr, td, tbody and caption elements.**

 CSS

+### **Contact.html**
+**In this html page I have demonstrated everything from index.html and product_details.htms, with the addition of Input type, text, checkbox, email and radio.
+I have also added textarea,submit button and demonstrated datalists, along with label element for each div section.
+Highlighted the use of a favicon for my titlebars**

 **You can view this site on Git Pages.**